 Location for the fig tree

-We got our tree in spring 2018 and after transplanting we kept it in our geodesic dome greenhouse.
+We got our tree in the spring of 2018 and after transplanting it, we kept it in our geodesic dome greenhouse.
 To our surprise, it developed some fruit and the fruit ripened already in our first summer.

 We could see though, that a late spring start does not give the tree enough time to develop and ripen a lot of fruit.

-We left the tree in the greenhouse till late October, so that the tree could go the natural way to lose all the leaves and get ready for winter.
-Our Chicago fig tree is hardy to zone 5, meaning it can handle some frost and should have a resting winter time.
+We left the tree in the greenhouse until late October, so that the tree could go dormant the natural way to lose all the leaves and get ready for winter.
+Our Chicago fig tree is hardy to zone 5, meaning it can handle some frost and should have a resting wintertime.
+Not all varieties are the same, make sure to check your variety on how much frost if at all it can handle.

-In February, we brought the tree into our growing room, at the back of our garage, gave it a new pot and watered well.
+In February, we brought the tree into our growing room at the back of our garage, gave it a new pot, and watered it well.
 The tree reacted with buds and new growth.

 Harvesting figs

 Figs are ripe when they change color and are soft.
-At that stage they are very sweet and delicious, a real treat.
+They form a drop shape as they ripen more.
+At that stage they are sweet and delicious, a real treat.

 Adding a fig tree to our garden has been a real joy.
 We would recommend it to anyone who is open to some growing adventure.